unicef/publicgoods-toolkit/procurement.md

 will pay dividends in every meeting, progress checkin, and contract negotiation, by alerting external contributors (and especially vendors) that the procuring agency understands every aspect of the work.
-It will also help ensure that open source processes are followed in spirit as well as in letter, since lapses will be more readily apparent.
+It will also help ensure that open-source processes are followed in spirit as well as in letter, since lapses will be more readily apparent.